When to trust it, and how to fix it when it’s broken

 When outcome variables are linked together, a few options exist.
 Note this issue may be obvious from checks of assumptions, but it also may be due to experimental design.

-Consider this example.
+Consider this toy example.
 In order to investigate impacts of climate stress on oysters, specimens are placed in individual tanks and held at normal summer (calculated using recent data) temperature or at temperatures predicted under 2 IPCC — Intergovernmental Panel on Climate Change- scenarios.
-Oysters were also exposed to predator cues by dropping in water from tanks with 0, low (.25/m2), or high (2/m2) predators.
-After two months changes in oyster shell length (growth) was measured.
+Oysters were also exposed to predator cues by dropping in water from tanks with 0, low (.25/m2), or high (2/m2) densities of predators.
+After two months, changes in oyster shell length (growth) was measured.
 Twenty-five oysters were measured for each treatment combination.

 You hopefully recognize this as a factorial ANOVA experiment that you know how to analyze.
 If you need a reminder, see the chapter on ANOVA extensions.
 Experiments like this are odd, however, given the space they require.
 It is far more common to put lots of organisms in a single container given space and costs.
 However, this means our measurements are connected; remember blocking and paired tests)?